Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Bootstrap Samplers

-For the double bootstrapped CIs, we consider $5000$ bootstrap estimators for the first-level bootstrap and 1000 for the second-level, resulting in a total of $5000\times 1000 = 5,000,000$ bootstrap evaluations.
+For the double bootstrapped CIs, we generate $5000$ bootstrap samples for the first-level and 1000 for the second-level, resulting in a total of $5000\times 1000 = 5,000,000$ bootstrap evaluations.
 This poses a significant computational challenge under the conventional framework.
-In comparison, once trained (which takes less than 3 minutes for this example), the GBS produces 10,000 bootstrap estimators in less than 1 second.
-The GBS' computational advantage also applies to larger-sized data sets and more complicated models as shown below and in later sections.
+In comparison, once the generator function is trained (which takes less than 3 minutes for this example), the GBS produces $10,000$ bootstrap estimators in less than 0.1 second, and its computational advantage is even more significant when $n$ and $p$ are larger, as shown next.